Grow your garden for less

 As we move into August and pass the cross-quarter day, halfway between the winter solstice and the coming vernal equinox, the days are getting longer and brighter and the first signs of spring are beginning to appear in the garden – a reminder that it is time for some green spring cleaning.

-Although we usually associate spring cleaning with housework, the same concept can be applied to the garden … Read more »
+Although we usually associate spring cleaning with housework, the same concept can be applied to the … Read more »

 Garden Tetris